-1. AGE NCY NAME and LOCATION CODE: 2.
-DATE E and TIME of INCIDENT/ACCIDENT 3.
+1. AGENCY NAME and LOCATION CODE 2.
+DATE and TIME of INCIDENT/ACCIRENT: 3.
 REPORTING DATE: 4.
-VISIT FOR/CLIENT NAME (LAST, FIRST) 5.
-VISIT FOR/CLIENT ADDRESS: 6.
-VISIT FOR'S/CLIENT'S TELEPHONE # 7.
-VISIT FOR'S/CLIENT'S DETAILED DESCRIPTION OF HOW ACCIDENT OCCURRED: ANY EMPLOYEE ASK THE VISITOR/CLIENT IF HE/S HE WAS IN II IDED?
-V N JRY TO ANY PART OF HIS/HER BODY?YN O, SKIP TO Q. 10) ORT TO ANT PART OF HIS/HER BODT?TN (IF IN D?
-PLEASE BE SPECIFIC (e.g., RIGHT FOREARM, LEFT WRIST, LOWER RIGHT ABDOMEN) DE PLEASE BE SPECIFIC (E.g., NORT POREARM, LEFT WRIST, B. WAS MEDICAL CARE OFFERED?YN 1.
-DID THE VISITOR/CLIENT ACCEPT ME DICAL CARE?
-YES NO 10.
-WE RE THERE ANY WITNESS(ES)?YN (IF NO , SKIP TO Q. 11) A. WITNESS'S NAME, ADDRESS, and TELEPHONI E # (use additional sheet if needed) B. WITNESS STATEMENT(S) ATTACHED?Y N
+VISITOR/CLIENT NAME (LAST, FIRST) 5.
+VISITOR/CLIENT ADDRESS: 6.
+VISITOR'S/CLIENT'S TELEPHONE 7.
+VISITOR'S/CLIENT'S DETAILED DESCRIPTION OF HOW ACCIDENT OCCURRED: 8.
+DID ANY EMPLOYEE ASK THE VISITOR/CLIENT IF HE/SHE WAS INJURED?YN 9.
+DID THE VISITOR/CLIENT VERBALLY EXPRESS AN INJURY TO ANY PART OF HIS/HER BODY?YN (IF NO, SKIP TO Q. 10) A. WHICH PART OF HIS/HER BODY WAS INJURED?
+PLEASE BE SPECIFIC (e.g., RIGHT FOREARM, LEFT WRIST, LOWER RIGHT ABDOMEN B. WAS MEDICAL CARE OFFERED?YN 1.
+DID THE VISITOR/CLIENT ACCEPT MEDICAL CARE?YESNO 10.
+WERE THERE ANY WITNESS(ES)?YN (IF NO, SKIP TO Q. 11) A. WITNESS'S NAME, ADDRESS, and TELEPHONE # (use additional sheet if needed) B. WITNESS STATEMENT(S) ATTACHED?YN